mycpus/mycpus.github.io/pages/mydoc/mydoc_about.md

 comments: false
 ---

-My name is He Bin (Honux), and I'm a technical fan, engineer, and programmer based in Zhengzhou City, Henan Province, China.
-For more details, see my [iHonux's Projects](https://fxrj.github.io).
+My name is Honux, and I'm the curator of this museum, a technical fan, engineer, and programmer based in Zhengzhou City, Henan Province, China.
+For more details, see my [iHonux's Projects](https://fxrj.github.io) website.

 {% include links.html %}